adobe/reactor-developer-docs/extensions/guides/third-party-libraries.md

 ### Base code example

-The following JavaScript is an example of an unminified base code for the [Pinterest conversion tag](https://developers.pinterest.com/docs/ad-tools/conversion-tag/?), which will be referenced later in this document to demonstrate how it can be adapted for different implementation strategies in Platform Launch:
+The following JavaScript is an example of an unminified base code for the [Pinterest conversion tag](https://developers.pinterest.com/docs/ad-tools/conversion-tag/?), which will be referenced later in this document to demonstrate how the base code be adapted for different implementation strategies in Platform Launch:

 ```js
 !function(scriptUrl) {